apache/activemq-artemis/docs/user-manual/en/management.md

 ## Using Management Via JMX

-Apache ActiveMQ can be managed using [JMX](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html).
+Apache ActiveMQ Artemis can be managed using [JMX](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html).

-The management API is exposed by Apache ActiveMQ using MBeans interfaces.
+The management API is exposed by Apache ActiveMQ Artemis using MBeans interfaces.
-Apache ActiveMQ registers its resources with the domain `org.apache.activemq`.
+Apache ActiveMQ Artemis registers its resources with the domain `org.apache.activemq`.

 For example, the `ObjectName` to manage a JMS Queue `exampleQueue` is: